allietealfano/auditorytrainingappupdated/README.md

 Product Owner: Alliete Alfano

-The Auditory Training App is currently in its first version.
+The Auditory Training App is currently in its second version.
 It is designed for adults with hearing loss who have received a hearing aid or cochlear implant and want to improve their hearing via fun games and other listening activities.